izlley/nextsql/README.md

 # nextsql
-This is the next generation of database like spanner and foundationDB.
+NextSql is the next generation of database like spanner and foundationDB.

 ## Multi-paxos
 Implemented multi-paxos for data replication and RSM.